 All staff are expected to update their safeguarding and child protection training at least every three years.
-In addition, all staff members should receive regular safeguarding and child protection updates (in staff meetings, briefing updates, child protection in-house training sessions) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition, all staff members should receive regular safeguarding and child protection updates (via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-The Designated Safeguarding Lead (DSL) who will take the lead for safeguarding and child protection issues is: Mrs Becky Kerr
+The Designated Safeguarding Lead (DSL) who will take the lead for safeguarding and child protection issues is: Mrs Rebecca Kerr, Headteacher.

-The deputy Designated Safeguarding Leads are Mrs Stephanie Beard and Mrs Lisa Fleming.
-In Nursery they are Mrs Lisa McGowan and Mrs Steph Bowen.
+The deputy Designated Safeguarding Leads are Stephanie Beard, Deputy Headteacher, Lisa Fleming, SENCO and LAC Lead, Lisa McGowan, Nursery Manager and Stephanie Bowen, Deputy Nursery Manager.

-The safeguarding link governor who oversees this work is Jane Courtney.
+The safeguarding link governor who oversees this work is: Mrs Jane Courtney.

-Our Designated Safeguarding Lead will update their child protection/safeguarding training every two years and has specific responsibilities as listed in Appendix A (for EARLY YEARS) Appendix B (SCHOOLS).
+Our Designated Safeguarding Lead will update their child protection/safeguarding training every two years (for school settings) regularly (early years settings) and has specific responsibilities as listed in Appendix A (for EARLY YEARS) Appendix B (SCHOOLS)

-2.2 Record Keeping
+2.2 Information Sharing and Record Keeping

-When a concern about a child's welfare or safety is raised it will be discussed with the designated lead and recorded.
-The designated lead will decide if the concern should be shared with another agency (see decision making below) or kept on record in case future concerns arise
+When a concern about a child's welfare or safety is raised it will be discussed with the DSL and recorded.
+The DSL will decide if the concern should be shared with another agency (see decision making below) or kept on record in case future concerns arise.